utshodebravestone/utshodebravestone/README.md

-# 👋 Hey there
+# 👋 Hey there...

 <div align="justify">
-    My name is Utsho de Bravestone and I love to stare at the computer screen nonstop (which contains various colors of formatted text)!
+    My name is <b>Utsho de Bravestone</b> and I love to stare at the computer screen nonstop (which contains various colors of formatted text)!
     I also love building stuff, ranging from a simple website to compiler/interpreters.
 I also love learning things and thinking about them.
 </div>